Frequently asked questions:

 Our more advanced dancers in 4 - 6 & Advanced may be selected to join our Sr. Student Company or Jr. Student Company.
 These Student Company members are sometimes asked to perform with Misako Ballet Company, a professional, non-profit dance company in residence at Misako Ballet Studio.

-Participation in the concerts is not mandatory, all students are still welcome in our classes.
-Please let your dance teacher know as soon as possible if your child will not be performing.
+It is a mandatory requirement that all students, except those in Creative Movement classes, perform in recitals.
+However, specific accommodations and participation requirements can be changed upon approval.
+All students are still welcome in our classes.
+Please let your dance teacher know as soon as possible if your child will not be performing in any upcoming performances.

 For students ages 7 and up (and sometimes mature 6 year olds) who enjoy their ballet classes and want to take their dancing to the next level, we recommend at least two classes a week.
 Twice a week classes ensure that the student is able to build and retain the muscles he/she works so hard to train in each class.
 Alignment, flexibility, coordination all begin to increase at a much faster pace because the student finds it much easier to retain information during the smaller break between classes.
 We understand that students often have many after-school commitments, but if ballet is something that they have a real interest in, multiple classes per week will allow them to truly realize their full potential as a dancer.